Introduction

 How does the Nationwide Peak Fixed Indexed Annuity work?

-Any annuitant (maximum age at the time of policy issue: 90) can purchase the Nationwide Peak 5 Fixed Indexed Annuity with a minimum initial purchase amount of $25,000, and in return, he will earn market index returns (calculated through a formula that we will discuss shortly) without having to incur the risk of the market downside, credited as per the chosen crediting period.
-Apart from the regular crediting period, there are various events that may trigger earnings credit: On free withdrawals, for a long-term care event or terminal illness or injury event, or when a death benefit is payable.
+An annuitant (maximum age at the time of policy issue: 90) can purchase the Nationwide Peak Fixed Indexed Annuity with a minimum initial purchase amount of $25,000, and in return, they will earn market index returns (calculated through a formula that we will discuss shortly) without having to incur the risk of the market downside, credited as per the chosen crediting period.
+Apart from the regular crediting period, various events may trigger earnings credit, including free withdrawals, long-term care events, terminal illness or injury events, or when a death benefit is payable.

-The Nationwide Peak 5 Fixed Indexed Annuity offers the annuitant the ability to choose from one or more of the four indexes to determine his earnings crediting formula.
-Each index offers a plain-vanilla 1-year point-to-point indexing strategy.
+The Nationwide Peak Fixed Indexed Annuity allows the annuitant to choose from one or more of the four indexes to determine their earnings crediting formula.
+Each index offers a plain-vanilla 1-year point-to-point with a cap rate indexing strategy.
 The plan also offers a fixed-rate guaranteed interest strategy to choose from (making a total of 5 strategy options).
 We will discuss each available index briefly:

 The S&P 500 index is one of the most popular and oldest indexes in the world.
 It tracks 500 large-cap publicly traded stocks listed in the United States.
-It is a reliable index and has often succeeded in the test of time.
-It is very important to note that the Nationwide Peak plan consists of a cap rate for the S&P 500 index, meaning that you will be credited only a part of the S&P 500 return to your annuity.
-These rates change frequently; I will discuss the rates in detail shortly.
+It is a reliable index and has consistently proven its worth over time.
+It is essential to note that the Nationwide Peak plan features a cap rate for the S&P 500 index, which means that you will receive only a portion of the S&P 500 return credited to your annuity.
+These rates are subject to frequent changes; I will discuss them in detail shortly.

 2. J.P.
 Morgan Mozaic II Index